lgoodridge/django-uniauth/README.md

 This app should not be added to a project that already has registered users, because those users will not have the required UniAuth profile attached them, and therefore will not be valid.

-The app also only supports a small number of institutions by default at the moment.
-Additional institutions may be added post-installation as needed.
+This app provides only the Princeton institution by default as an example.
+Additional institutions should be configured post-installation as necessary, using the `add_institution` and `remove_institution` commands.

 The source repository contains a `demo-app` directory which demonstrates how to setup a simple Django app to use UniAuth.
 This app has no functionality, and exists solely to show off the installable `uniauth` app.
 A quick-start guide for integrating UniAuth can be found [here](https://github.com/lgoodridge/UniAuth/tree/master/demo-app).